CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/fb-app.md

 2. [Need More Help?](#more-help)

 ## <a name="guide"></a>Guide to creating a Facebook Application
 As you know, CoalaWeb Social Links allows you to share content through many social networks, including Facebook.
-Up until version 0.1.8 the Facebook share options of the CoalaWeb Social Links and Tabs modules has been carried out using the Facebook **sharer** code.
-But recently, Facebook announced that they have deprecated this code in preference of their new **Share Dialog** system, which requires a Facebook App ID.
+Up until version 0.1.8 the Facebook share options of the **Social Links** and **Tabs** modules had been carried out using the Facebook **Sharer** code.
+But recently, Facebook announced that they have deprecated this code in preference of their new **Share Dialog** system, which requires a Facebook **App ID**.

-To get a Facebook App ID requires first creating a Facebook Application but don’t worry it’s an easy process which we will walk your through in this guide.
+To get a Facebook App ID requires you to first create a Facebook Application but don’t worry it’s an easy process which we will walk your through in the following guide.

 ### <a name="step-1"></a>Step 1
 To get started lets head over to the Facebook developer's [website](https://developers.facebook.com) You will need to log into your Facebook account using your normal credentials before being able to access this page. *\[Figure-1\]*